Naga City Science High School: History

 Naga City Science High School came into being in accordance with the requirements in DECS Order Nos.
 5, s.
 1989, 19-a,s.1994 and 69, s.1993, to provide for a secondary education program with special reference to science.
 The department initiated the establishment of Science High Schools among public high schools, in coordination with the Department of Science and Technology (DOST).
 The establishment of the school was also in response to the urgent need in the division to establish a science high school that will continue the development of intellectually advanced children that project SMART started.
-Thus, under Resolution No. 94-030, members of the 4th Sangguniang Panlunsod approved in 1994 that the City Mayor be authorized to negotiate with the DECS and DOST for the establishment of a science high school in the City of Naga.
+Thus, under Resolution No. 94-030, members of the 4th Sangguniang Panlunsod approved in 1994 that the City Mayor Seb Rey R. Javier, be authorized to negotiate with the DECS and DOST for the establishment of a science high school in the City of Naga.

 The school started in 1994 with 68 students in two classes – namely, I- Mars with 35 students and I- Pluto with 33.
-An additional two classes were added for school year 1995–1996 with 133 students and one more additional class for school year 1996–1997 with 175 students.
+An additional two classes were added for school year 1995–1996 with 133.5 students and one more additional class for school year 1996–1997 with 175.5 students.

-The first batch of teachers hired were Alicia C. Naag, who handled Science I and PEHM I; Sonia D. Teran, English and Speech; Victoria C. Israel, Math and THE; and Anita Villaraza, Filipino, Social Studies, and Values Education.
+The first batch of teachers hired were Alicia C. Naag, who handled Science I and PEHM I; Sonia D. Teran, English and Speech; Victoria C. Israel, Math and THE; Anita Villaraza, Filipino, Social Studies, and Values Education; and Mike Chloe Rey M. Barrameda, who handled Spanish.
 During its first year, the school occupied two rooms in the SS Building of Camarines Sur National High School.
 Teachers and other personnel were also provided since the newly opened school did not have its own staff.
 The Science and Math I Supervisor, Dr. Lydia A. Templonuevo, was the immediate officer-in-charge who managed and supervised the school until December 1994.